-Occupational Health, Safety and Wellbeing Guidelines This Document is Uncontrolled when Printed Responsible Officer: Director Business Strategy and Performance Version: 3.0 Issue Date: 18 August 2020 Next Review: 18 August 2023 Page 44/ 72
+Occupational Health, Safety and Wellbeing Guidelines This Document is Uncontrolled when Printed Responsible Officer: Director Business Strategy and Performance Version: 8.0 Issue Date: 21 August 2023 Next Review: 21 August 2026 Page 54/ 85

-- a) Employees, contractors and volunteers working alone must carry a Yarriambiack Shire mobile phone on them at all times; or - b) Have access to a UHF radio in which they can communicate with Yarriambiack Shire staff. - c) The mobile phone must have the "Emergency Plus" (or equivalent) application installed on it. - d) The employee, contractor or volunteer must provide to their Line Manager with the following: - A Schedule of their movements. - Schedule to include estimated departure and arrival times. - e) The employee, contractor or volunteer must report to their Line Manager when they depart and arrive at each point on the schedule, via phone call, text message or email.
+- a) Employees, contractors and volunteers working alone must carry a Yarriambiack Shire mobile phone on them at all times; or - b) Have access to a UHF radio in which they can communicate with Yarriambiack Shire staff. - c) The mobile phone must have the "Emergency Plus" (or equivalent) application installed on it. - d) The employee, contractor or volunteer must provide to their Line Manager with the following: - A Schedule of their movements. - Schedule to include estimated departure and arrival times. - e) The employee, contractor or volunteer must report to their Line Manager when they depart and arrive at each point on the schedule, via phone call, text message or email. - f) If an employee is as part often working alone, they may be eligible for a personal duress alarm.
+The allocation of the duress alarm will be by a risk-based assessment performed by relevant Line Managers and the People and Safety Officer.